Pylons/pyramid/docs/narr/handlers.rst

 method on the instance is called.
 The method which is called depends on the view handler configuration.

-The :meth:`pyramid.configuration.Configurator.add_handler` method will scan the handler class and automatically set up views for methods that are auto-exposed or were decorated with :class:`~pyramid.view.action`.
-The :class:`~pyramid.view.action` decorator is used to setup additional view configuration information for individual class methods, and can be used repeatedly for a single method to register multiple view configurations that will call that view callable.
+The :meth:`pyramid.configuration.Configurator.add_handler` method will scan the handler class and automatically set up views for methods that are auto-exposed, or were decorated with the :class:`~pyramid.view.action` decorator.
+This decorator is used to setup additional view configuration information for individual methods of the class, and can be used repeatedly for a single view method to register multiple view configurations for it.

 Here's an example view handler class: